Last Updated on: 5th October 2023, 12:11 pm

 When juveniles get sick, their sickness affects their growth, leading to a deformed shell, which may be permanent.
-So, before selling, ensure your tortoise is:
+Before selling, ensure your tortoise is:

 How Much Can You Sell A Pet Tortoise For?

-The price of your tortoise will depend on its age and species.
+The price of a tortoise depends on its age and species.
 The older a tortoise is, the more expensive it’ll be.
-The more exotic or uncommon the species, the more it’ll sell for.
+The more exotic or uncommon the species, the more it sells for.

-Hatchlings from a common species, like Russians and leopards, sell for $50-100.
-If your tortoise is older, factor in its health, care, and temperament.
+Hatchlings from Russians and leopards sell for $50-100.
+If the tortoise is older, factor in its health, care, and temperament.
 Mature, exotic species can fetch upwards of $1,000.

 Tortoise For Sale with Full Setup

-Unless you have other pets that can use the gear, selling a tortoise with its full setup is recommended.
-This will ensure the tortoise adjusts quickly to its new home and feels comfortable in its enclosure.
+Unless you have other pets that can use the gear, selling a tortoise with its setup is recommended.
+This will ensure the tort adjusts to its new home and feels comfortable in its enclosure.

-Providing the original setup is also wise if you’re concerned about the quality of your tortoise’s care with a new owner.
-It’ll ensure the new person doesn’t leave your tortoise without a valuable part of its enclosure.
-It’ll have all the space, toys, hiding spots, and decorations it needs.
+Providing the original setup is also wise if you’re concerned about the quality of the tortoise’s care with a new owner.
+It’ll ensure the new person doesn’t leave the tortoise without a valuable part of its enclosure.
+It’ll have space, toys, hiding spots, and decorations.

 The only disadvantage to including the setup is that it’ll drive up the price, which some buyers may find off-putting.
-For a quick sale, offering the gear at a reduced price can make it a tempting offer.
+For a quick sale, offering the gear at a reduced price can make the offer more tempting.

 In the United Kingdom, tortoises considered endangered by the Convention on Internal Trade in Endangered Species of Wild Fauna and Flora (CITES) can’t be sold without documentation.
-Documentation will differ based on the size of your tortoise.
+Documentation differs based on the size of the tortoise.

 Local laws relating to certain counties or cities may affect a sale.
-So, consult with local authorities when unsure.
-Finding tortoise communities from your area online can put you in the right direction.
+Consult with local authorities when unsure.
+Finding tortoise communities in your area online will put you in the right direction.